w-hsiung/Tetris/README.md

 Tetris
 ------

-This repos is created for learning purposes.
+This repository is created for learning purposes.
 It has least value in term of its content.

 The following are the main learning points: